Snellville Family Dental

 When Reconstruction is Necessary

 Full mouth reconstruction can be necessary for a variety of reasons: some patients seek this treatment due to severe tooth decay or past failed dental restorations.
-Patients may also get reconstructive work to improve the look of their teeth, and therefore overall confidence.
+Patients may also get reconstructive work to improve the look of their teeth and overall self-esteem.

 Furthermore, patients may also need reconstruction to replace or restore teeth lost or decayed due to trauma, like a fracture or injury.
 Teeth that have been worn down from bruxism (teeth grinding) or eroded due to poor enamel or lifestyle choices may also require rehabilitation or replacement.